bretth/django-pq/README.rst

     q.enqueue(func=mytask, args=(foo,), kwargs={'bar': qux}, timeout=600)

 Completed jobs hang around for a minimum TTL (time to live) of 500 seconds.
 Since Postgres doesn’t have an expiry option like Redis the worker will periodically poll the database for jobs to delete hence the minimum TTL.
-The TTL can be altered per job or through a django setting PQ_DEFAULT_RESULT_TTL.
+The TTL can be altered per job or through a django setting ``PQ_DEFAULT_RESULT_TTL``.
+If you are using workflows, a FlowStore instance has the same TTL as its final job, so they will be cleaned up too.

 .. code-block:: python